*We may earn revenue from the products available on this site and participate in affiliate programs.

 The “original” Scotty Cameron Newport putter is one of the most classic designs in the game.
 Modeled after the first milled putters that Scotty Cameron started producing in the 1980s in his garage in California, it is the baseline take on the classic Anser putter head shape.

 The smoothness of the very finished/polished Newport inspires a well-crafted look at address and a soft, artistic putting stroke.
-These clubs have been modernized by adding different variations on the face milling over the years and the addition of changeable weight ports in most versions, as the years have gone by.
+These clubs have been modernized by adding different variations on the face milling over the years and the addition of adjustable performance sole weights in most versions, as the years have gone by.

 Below you can see my personal Scotty Cameron Newport Putter.